vaadin/vaadin-themable-mixin/README.md

  1. **Expose new custom properties**
 This is the recommended first option for simple situations.
 If you end up exposing more than a handful of properties, you should consider the second option.
  2. **Use scoping selectors**
-This approach is used by the built-in variations in Vaadin themes (Valo and Material), i.e. `theme` attribute.
+This approach is used by the built-in variations in Vaadin themes (Lumo and Material), i.e. `theme` attribute.
 The downside of this approach is that you end up adding the selectors and properties to all instances, even though only some instances will need those styles (they won’t apply unless the scoping selector is used on the host element).

 #### Example: expose new custom properties
 ```html